 Pain is central to many medical conditions and ailments, and has a tremendous impact on quality of life, health care costs and economic productivity.
 However, the causes of pain, and pathways to new and more effective therapies, are still shrouded in mystery.

-As a result of the DeGroote family gift, a world-class institute will be created at McMaster to focus the clear, piercing light of science and medicine on this age-old problem.
-Encompassing an array of technologies, disciplines and specialties, the Michael G. DeGroote Institute for Pain Research and Care (IPRC) is exploring the causes of a number of different types of pain, develop new strategies for its prevention, diagnosis and management and develop innovative care for patients.
+As a result of the DeGroote family gift, a world-class institute has been created at McMaster University to focus the clear, piercing light of science and medicine on this age-old problem.
+Encompassing an array of technologies, disciplines and specialties, the Michael G. DeGroote Institute for Pain Research and Care (IPRC) is exploring the causes of a number of different types of pain, developing new strategies for its prevention, diagnosis and management, and innovative care for patients.